Sioux Falls City Council advances possible extension of mask mandate

 The mandate extension would require people to wear a mask or a face covering when they are “in an indoor retail business” or they are in a facility owned by the city if six feet of social distancing isn’t possible.
 Councilor Rick Kiley, one of the ordinance’s two sponsors along with councilor Curt Soehl, outlined when this mandate would go away.

-“Once the South Dakota Department of Health announces moving to priority Group IE in the vaccination process, the mandate will end,” Kiley said.
+“Once the South Dakota Department of Health announces moving to priority group 1E in the vaccination process, the mandate will end,” Kiley said.
 “It will sunset.”

 Councilors Greg Neitzert and Christine Erickson each voted against advancing the ordinance.